 The problem with any definitive suggestions in moving forward on Amazon, especially when it comes to reviews, is that we are not 100% confident in where the line of appropriate behavior versus non-ToS compliant behavior falls.
 If all of our questions could be answered, or the ToS was completely comprehensive, then as a company, we’d feel much more confident in providing a “best review strategy”.

 The short answer is that right now, we suggest being conservative in your review acquisition strategy.
 This is especially our advice if your account has been suspended due to review manipulation.
-Over the next few months, we’ll start to develop a better conceptual understanding of what Amazon deems acceptable and what they view as unacceptable.
+Over the next few months, we’ll start to develop a better conceptual understanding of what the Amazon review policy and what’s acceptable vs unacceptable.

 Some account managers for our largest clients have even made the suggestions to stop sending all email follow-ups that mention the words review, feedback, etc. We are not saying that well-worded email follow-up sequences will lead to suspension, we just want to provide you with as much information as possible so you can make the decision about what activities to leverage in your review acquisition strategy.